Erikas-Ramanauskas/Milestone-Project-1/README.md

   - #### Returning Visitor Goals

-    1. I want to find out were are their based and visit their
+    1. I want to find out were are their based and visit their showroom
     2. Have easy and clear acsess to get more information about their past projects
     3. I want to find social media links

   - #### Frequent User Goals

-    1.
+    - Fequent users would be a contractors who works with developemtns on daily basis and they would be recomending the company to regular clients.
+Main purpose is to have clear Contact section

+  1. Easy acsess to teams perofile and what they did in the past.
+  2. Clear contact details and the form to fill in.
+  3. Check up with Brick by Brick owners and have their projects added to a galery.

 - ### Design